 Fun and informative Three Stooges articles

-This habit of helping and giving didn’t stop with World War II.
-Larry, Moe, Curly, Shemp, Joe Besser and Joe DeRita continued to give throughout their career, as they could always be counted on for an appearance for charity, good causes and visits to hospitals, especially for children.
-The Boys would make appearances as The Three Stooges and appearances, unannounced and unpublicized, by themselves wherever they went and whenever they were needed.
+Charity, especially the well-being of children, was always important to The Three Stooges.
+Their habit of helping, guided Larry, Moe, Curly, Shemp, Joe Besser and Joe DeRita to give throughout their careers.
+The Three Stooges could always be counted on for an appearance for charity, good causes and visits to hospitals, in particular for children.